aaadam3042/Halal-Food-Sydney-App/README.md

 **When changing the database schema:** Ensure that you run `flask db migrate -m "[Your message here]"`, then `flask db upgrade` to apply, before commiting to git

+If flask db commands don't work, try applying the PYTHONPATH commands in the backend test section.

 **Image locations:** Images are stored in ...